 When people with dementia say something that doesn’t make sense or cannot be true, it may be sensible according to their personal sense of reality even though we know it is nonsense in our reality.
 The problem in this case is that they are losing rational thought and memory, which is skewing their ability to properly understand what is going on around them.

 Without the ability to recall facts or events that have already happened, people experiencing dementia misinterpret what is happening in the present.
 Without the ability to use analysis, see cause and effect, or use comparison (rational thought skills), they arrive at even more erroneous conclusions.

-If our response is to correct them, we are asking that they accept our version of reality – something different than their brains are telling them is true.
+If our response is to correct them, we are asking that they accept our version of reality—something different than their brains are telling them is true.
 But because they have dementia, they lack the very tools needed to consider and accept our version of the truth.
-That’s why their reactions are usually resistance and denial.
+That’s why they usually react with resistance and denial.

-When people experiencing dementia are in error about reality or truth, it’s wiser to accept their version of the truth and try to work with it to make them more comfortable.
-It’s a kindness to refrain from asking them to use cognitive tools they no longer possess.
+When people experiencing dementia are in error about reality or truth, it’s wiser to accept their version of the truth and try to work with what they believe to make them more comfortable.
+We are being kind when we accept their version of reality and not ask them to use cognitive tools they no longer possess.

-Loss of language skills.
 Someone with dementia may also make nonsensical statements because dementia is affecting the part of the brain that enables them to use language to express themselves.
-If you’re in the grocery store shopping with a loved one who says, “You’re spending all my money,” she might actually be trying to say, “My, everything seems so expensive – we’re spending an awful lot of money right now.”
+If you’re in the grocery store shopping with a loved one who says, “You’re spending all my money,” she might actually be trying to say, “My, everything seems so expensive—we’re spending an awful lot of money right now.”
 The first statement is an overly simplified version of the second.